 - Reduce vehicle usage.
-Vehicle traffic is one of the biggest contributors to air pollution, and every trip that your car doesn’t make is a reduction in emissions.
+Vehicle traffic is one of the biggest contributors to air pollution and every trip made without a car is a reduction in emissions.

-- Try taking the bus, walking or riding your bike for short trips.
+- Try taking the bus, walking, or riding a bike for short trips.

 - Plan ahead and combine errands.
 Park and walk instead of driving to each location.

 - Avoid burning wood and opt for non-wood burning appliances.
-Smoke from wood stoves, fireplaces and backyard fires can really affect neighbourhood air quality.
-Wood smoke is particularly hard on children and those that are elderly or have respiratory ailments.
+Smoke from wood stoves, fireplaces, and backyard fires can affect neighbourhood air quality.
+Wood smoke is particularly hard on children, the elderly, or individuals who have respiratory ailments.

-- Swap out your old wood stove for a more efficient appliance through the
+- Swap out old wood stoves for more efficient appliances through the

 Woodstove Exchange Program.

-- If you must use a wood stove and/or fireplace, ensure that you are using dry, seasoned firewood and that your wood stove/fireplace is cleaned regularly and meets EPA and CSA regulations.
+- If a wood stove and/or fireplace must be used, ensure dry, seasoned firewood is used as fuel and that the wood stove/fireplace is cleaned regularly and meets EPA and CSA regulations.

 - Don’t burn wet yard materials.
 All yard waste cannot be burned under the Clean Air Bylaw.

-- Practice Energy Efficiency at Home.
-The typical residential home is a big energy waster, due to poor heating methods and air leaks.
+- Practice Energy Efficiency at home.
+The typical residence is a big energy waster due to poor heating methods and air leaks.

-- Properly insulate your home.
-Install vapour barriers, caulk or weather strip cracks and holes, and doors and windows.
+- Properly insulate a home.
+Install vapour barriers, caulk or weather-strip cracks and holes, and doors and windows.